 Kabbage is a popular online lender that sells easy-to-use lines of credit for businesses with bad and fair credit.
-Although the company does check your credit when you apply, Kabbage does not have any specific credit score requirements.
-Another bonus: for most merchants, the whole application process only takes a few minutes, after which you can start drawing from your credit line.
+Although the company does check your credit score when you apply, Kabbage does not have any specific credit score requirements.
+Another bonus: For most merchants, the whole application process only takes a few minutes, after which you can start drawing from your credit line.

 On the other hand, Kabbage’s rates tend to run a little high, and many people are critical of its fee structure (which is front-loaded, making it difficult to save on fees).
 Overall, however, Kabbage is worth investigating if you are looking for fast and easy access to a line of credit.